ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 - lightwalletd integration with Zebra JSON-RPC and Light Wallet gRPC calls

 When a PR is merged to the `main` branch, we also run a Zebra full sync test from genesis.
+Some of our builds and tests are repeated on the `main` branch, due to:
+- GitHub's cache sharing rules,
+- our cached state sharing rules, or
+- generating base coverage for PR coverage reports.

 Currently, each Zebra and lightwalletd full and update sync will updates cached state images, which are shared by all tests.
 Tests prefer the latest image generated from the same commit.